It’s never too early for marketing, and a strategic marketing plan can help jumpstart your efforts.

 - content distribution

-All of these components and more are laid out in our marketing plan template.
+All of these components and more are laid out in our strategic marketing plan template.

 1. Messaging Hierarchy

 Your messaging hierarchy defines exactly what your company wants to say and lays out how you plan to say it in a clear manner that is scalable and differentiated.
 Your hierarchy should include your:

 - vision and mission

 - brand, tone and core values

 Thought leadership is where the differentiated part of your messaging hierarchy comes into play.
 Using what you’ve developed so far, come up with two or three unique, compelling and provocative points of view (POVs) for your company to own.

 At York IE, for example, two of our core POVs are:

 The institutions built to help startups are failing them.